 The unaudited pro forma condensed combined balance sheet as of June 30, 2021 combines the historical balance sheet of AHAC as of June 30, 2021, and the historical balance sheet of Legacy Humacyte as of June 30, 2021, on a pro forma basis as if the Business Combination and the other events contemplated by the Business Combination Agreement had been consummated on June 30, 2021.
 The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020, combines the historical statements of operations of AHAC for the period from July 1, 2020 (inception) through December 31, 2020, and the historical statements of operations of Humacyte for the year ended December 31, 2020 on a pro forma basis as if the Business Combination, the other events contemplated by the Business Combination Agreement and the financing transaction had been consummated on January 1, 2020, the beginning of the earliest period presented.
-The unaudited pro forma condensed combined statements of operations 30, 2021, and the historical statements of operations for the six months ended June 30, 2021, and the historical statements of operations of AHAC for the six months ended June 30, 2021, and the historical statements of operations of Legacy Humacyte for the six months ended June 30, 2021 on a pro forma basis as if the Business Combination Agreement and the financing transaction had been consummated on protections of Legacy Humacyte for the six months ended June 30, 2021 on a pro forma basis as if the Business Combination Agreement and the financing transaction had been consummated on presented.
+The unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2021, combines the historical statements of operations of AHAC for the six months ended June 30, 2021, and the historical statements of operations of Legacy Humacyte for the six months ended June 30, 2021 on a pro forma basis as if the Business Combination, the other events contemplated by the Business Combination Agreement and the financing transaction had been consummated on January 1, 2020, the beginning of the earliest period presented.